In this article:

-You can use the switcher in the top of the screen to access different Workspaces, Cost Centers and Organizations to which you have access.
+You can use the Context Switcher in the top of the screen to access different Workspaces, Cost Centers and Organizations to which you have access.

 This allows you to filter and search for the right scope to the work you need to do.
 The Instances, Boxes and Providers available to you will change to reflect the selected scope.
 For example, if you select a Cost Center, you can see all Instances, Boxes and Providers that are in Workspaces belonging to that Cost Center.

 Context Switcher - Cost Center View